-16. During the previous year ended March 31, 2021 and quarter ended June 30, 2021, certain banks had Issued show cause notices to the Corporate Debtor, certain subsidiaries and certain directors seeking reasons as to why the Corporate Debtor and its subsidiaries should not be classified as willful defaulter.
+14. During the earlier year ended March 31, 2021 and during the previous year ended March 31, 2022, certain banks had issued show cause notices to the Corporate Debtor, certain subsidiaries and certain directors and further during the quarter ended June 30,2022, a bank has sent show cause notice to a subsidiary of the Corporate Debtor seeking reasons as to why the Corporate Debtor and its subsidiaries should not be classified as willful defaulter.
 The Corporate Debtor and its subsidiaries have responded to the show cause notices.
 The Corporate Debtor in its response has highlighted that the proceedings and the classification of the Corporate Debtor as a willful defaulter is barred during the prevailing moratorium under section 14 of the Code and requested the banks to withdraw the notices.
 Further, certain banks had issued notices seeking personal hearing by the authorized representative of the Corporate Debtor and its subsidiaries in respect of the aforesaid matter.
 Hearings were attended to and necessary submissions were made in accordance with the submissions made earlier in the responses to the show cause notices.
 No further response has been received from the banks since then.